Thunderstone (band): History

-Thunderstone was formed in early 2000 by ex-speed/thrash Antidote guitarist Nino Laurenne as a project; his first demo was recorded at Sonic Pump Studios.
+Thunderstone was formed in early 2000 by ex-speed/thrash guitarist Nino Laurenne as a side project; his first demo was recorded at Sonic Pump Studios.
 With a growing awareness of the project's potential, a commitment was made to create a full-fledged band.
 Laurenne then recruited former Antidote bandmate Titus Hjelm on bass and backing vocals, Pasi Rantanen on vocals, and Mirka Rantanen on drums.
-By the summer of 2001, Kari Tornack joined the band as a keyboardist, and Thunderstone evolved into a quintet.
+By the summer of 2001, Kari Tornack joined the band as a keyboardist and Thunderstone evolved into a quintet.

 Thunderstone released their self-titled debut in 2002.
-Recorded at Sonic Pump Studios in Helsinki (with Laurenne as guitarist, producer, and engineer) and mixed by Mikko Karmila (Children Of Bodom, Amorphis) at Finnvox Studios (Sentenced, Moonspell, Stratovarius), Thunderstone ended the year with a strong presence on numerous year-end "Top Metal Albums Of 2002" lists.
+It was recorded at Sonic Pump Studios in Helsinki (with Laurenne as guitarist, producer, and engineer) and mixed by Mikko Karmila (Children of Bodom, Amorphis) at Finnvox Studios (Sentenced, Moonspell, Stratovarius).
 In 2003, after being named "Newcomer of the Year" by the readers of Rock Hard Magazine, Thunderstone celebrated their accomplishments with an extensive European tour supporting Stratovarius and Symphony X.

 Thunderstone returned to Sonic Pump to record their second album, The Burning.
-Among many accolades the album received (such as the appearance of their promotional video for "Until We Touch The Burning Sun" on Finnish television), the album rose to No. 13 on the official Finnish album chart.
+Among the accolades the album received (such as the appearance of their promotional video for "Until We Touch the Burning Sun" on Finnish television), the album rose to No. 13 on the official Finnish album chart.

-The band entered the studio again in late 2004 and started work on their third album Tools Of Destruction.
-The album once again recorded at Sonic Pump Studios.
-The opening track, "Tool Of The Devil," went straight to No. 3 on the Finnish Singles Chart.
-Gigs in Finland and the first headlining European tour with label mates Crystal Ball followed.
+The band entered the studio again in late 2004 and started work on their third album, Tools of Destruction, which was again recorded at Sonic Pump Studios.
+The opening track, "Tool of the Devil", went to No. 3 on the Finnish Singles Chart.
+Gigs in Finland and the first headlining European tour with labelmates Crystal Ball followed.

 The band returned yet again to the studio to record their fourth album in the fall of 2006.
 The same year also witnessed the bands first appearance in the USA.
-In October the band was invited to take part in the Finnish Eurovision Song Contest.
+In October, the band was invited to take part in the Finnish Eurovision Song Contest.
 The band was voted second, losing only narrowly to Finnish Idol Hanna Pakarinen.
-The Eurovision fame resulted in the release of two singles, 10.000 Ways and Forevermore/Face in the Mirror, which both went straight to the top 3 in the Finnish single charts.
-Finally, the efforts of the previous studio sessions came to fruition when Thunderstone’s fourth studio album Evolution 4.0 was released in March 2007.
-Showing a darker side of the band and moving them away from the “power metal” of their first release, the album was liked by the fans and entered the Finnish charts at No. 10.
+The Eurovision fame resulted in the release of two singles, "10.000 Ways" and "Forevermore / Face in the Mirror", which both went to the top 3 in the Finnish single charts.
+Finally, the efforts of the previous studio sessions came to fruition when Thunderstone's fourth studio album Evolution 4.0 was released in March 2007.
+Showing a darker side of the band and moving them away from the power metal of their first release, the album was liked by the fans and entered the Finnish charts at No. 10.
 Again, a Finnish tour and summer festivals followed.

-Late in 2007 the band posted this statement on their official website:
+In late 2007, the band posted this statement on their official website: